galastrostats/general/git-tutorial/05-branches.md

   master
 ```

-Suppose we have some updated information on pluto suggesting it has a heart on its surface, but we aren't sure that we will want to include this detail in our final report.
-Let's make some updates to the `pluto.txt` file in this experimental branch:
+Suppose we have some updated information on pluto suggesting it has a heart on its surface, but we aren't sure that we will want to include this detail in our final document.
+Let's include it in the `pluto.txt` file in our experimental branch:

 ```
-$ vi pluto.txt          # add "A planet with a charming heart on its surface; What's not to love?"
+$ vi pluto.txt
 $ cat pluto.txt
 It is so a planet!
 A planet with a charming heart on its surface; What's not to love?